 There are 6 possible navigation specifications that support en-route domestic continental operations.
-However, A-RNP and RNP 0.3 are applications which are also used in terminal operations as well.
-Similarly, A-RNP and RNP 2 can qualify for oceanic/remote continental operations provided that the aircraft carries additional avionics for this type of operation; this will include dual long range navigation systems meeting the high continuity requirement as well as CPDLC and ADS-C as a minimum.
+However, A-RNP and RNP 0.3 are applications which can also be used in terminal operations as well (and are covered in the Terminal section).
+Similarly, A-RNP and RNP 2 can qualify for oceanic/remote continental operations provided that the aircraft carries additional avionics for this type of operation; this will include dual long range navigation systems (LRNS) meeting the high continuity requirement as well as CPDLC and ADS-C as a minimum.

 The European certification standard, JAA Temporary Guidance Leaflet No. 2 (TGL2) was first published in July 1996.
 This certification standard aimed to capture as many aircraft as possible so the requirements were not particularly demanding and could be met by 1980 built aircraft with first generation digital avionics.
 When EASA superseded the JAA, TGL 2 Revision 1 was re-issued as AMC 20-4.
 The FAA’s equivalent certification document was AC 90-96.
 Both documents have now been superseded again, in Europe by CS-ACNS and in the US by AC 90-105A.